What does this page talk about?

 – ‘Information’ could be information that is on this page, as well as drawings, measurements, dimensions, graphs, tables, illustrations, specifications, calculations, data and other information.

 We will always take due care in the preparation of Information.
-However, you should make your own assessment of the Information and our products and services to make sure that they are right for you and suit your individual requirements, including by making enquiries and taking any advice (legal, technical or otherwise) to satisfy yourself that they are suitable for you, your premises, business or operation, and, generally.
+However, you should make your own assessment of the Information and our products and services to make sure that they are right for you and suit your individual requirements.

 Sometimes, we may need to update the Information.
-This could be for a variety of reasons including that the assumptions or parameters have become outdated or an element contained within an assumption or parameter is no longer accurate.
-It could be because of changes in technology, climate, cloud cover and other weather conditions, flora and fauna, and, environmental conditions.
+This could be for a variety of reasons including that the assumptions or parameters that have become outdated or an element contained within an assumption or parameter is no longer accurate.
+It could be because of changes in technology, environmental conditions and other factors.
 It could also be because we introduce new products and services or there are updates or modifications to our existing products and services.
 For all of these reasons, the Information is subject to change at any time without notice.

 Other than any guarantees required to be provided by us under the Australian Consumer Law: